eladelrom/FlashSocket.IO/README.md

 # Usage

-For Socket.io 0.7 and 0.8 you will need to use the Beta swc that you can find in the downloads  section.
-Currently in beta.
+For Socket.io 0.7 and 0.8 or 0.9 you will need to use the Beta swc that you can find in the downloads  section.
+Currently in beta or at least commit (bc2d2de4321027ca1a8a844997e2d59b8a9d27a0).

 An example of a flex application connecting to a server on localhost is below